 Harivamsa or the lineage of Hari is a text that is popular in the Puranic as well as the Itihasa traditions.
-A vague reference applies the term Hari to lion and the Leo zodiac sign.
-We may therefore assume that the name Hari became highly popular after the Narasimha (Man-Lion) incarnation of Vishnu.
+A vague reference applies the term Hari to a lion and the Leo zodiac sign.
+We may, therefore, assume that the name Hari became highly popular after the Narasimha (Man-Lion) incarnation of Vishnu.

 Adi Shankara’s View

 Commenting on the Vishnu Sahasranama Stotram, Adi Shankara says the term Hari is derived from the verbal root ‘Hr’ which means to grab, steal or seize.
 Therefore, Vaishnavism attributes this name to Lord Vishnu since he is seen as the one who removes the sins of his devotees.

 The Gaudiya Vaishnava tradition uses the name Hari to address both Krishna and Vishnu.
 The vocative form of the term Hari namely Hare is used in the Hare Krishna Mahamantra, “Hare Rama Hare Rama Rama Rama Hare Hare; Hare Krishna Hare Krishna Krishna Krishna Hare Hare”.

 Several Hindu names are also derived from the term Hari including Bhartrhari, Hariprasad, Hari Shankar, Harendra (hari-Indra), Harish (hari-Isha), Harikesh (Hari – kasha meaning golden haired one).